hugorsmith/lead-trade-data/README.md

 # Lead Trade Data

 This repo contains data on the global trade of lead and lead batteries from 2012 through 2023.
+BACI data is up to date through 2023 (the latest release); Comtrade data only through 2022 due to some annoying features of the free Comtrade API.

 It has two folders: 1. *comtrade*: raw trade data from UN's [Comtrade](https://comtradeplus.un.org/) database.
 2. *baci*: data from CEPII's [BACI](https://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37) database that provides a reconciled (and likely more accurate) version of the Comtrade data.
 The data is from their HS12 release version 202501.